jarikmarwede/Start-Menu-Helper/README.md

 > This program can delete or destroy your start menu if you configure it the wrong way.
 So be careful and __do not switch on an option without knowing what it does__.
 It is advised that you make a [backup](#floppy_disk-backup) of the start menu folders before you use this program.

 ### :floppy_disk: Backup
-To backup your Start menu you just have to copy two folders to a save place on your computer.
+To backup your Start menu you just have to copy two folders to a safe place on your computer.
 1. "__Drive letter of the drive you installed windows on__:\Users\\__your username__\AppData\Roaming\Microsoft\Windows\Start Menu"
 2. "__Drive letter of the drive you installed windows on__:\ProgramData\Microsoft\Windows\Start Menu"